siddarthjha/Deep-Learning/Perceptron/README.md

 **Why Weight?**

-Because it shows the strength of the particular node
+Because it shows the strength of the particular node.

-The weights can be intialized at random
+The weights can be intialized at random.